Wandmalfarbe/pandoc-latex-template/README.md

 ## Installation

 1. Install pandoc from <http://pandoc.org/>.
 You also need to install [LaTeX](https://en.wikibooks.org/wiki/LaTeX/Installation#Distributions).
+2. Download the latest version of the Eisvogel template from [the release page](https://github.com/Wandmalfarbe/pandoc-latex-template/releases/latest).
+3. Extract the downloaded ZIP archive and open the folder.
-2. Move the template `eisvogel.tex` to your pandoc templates folder and rename the file to `eisvogel.latex`.The location of the templates folder depends on your operating system:
+4. Move the template `eisvogel.tex` to your pandoc templates folder and rename the file to `eisvogel.latex`.The location of the templates folder depends on your operating system:
 	- Unix, Linux, macOS: `~/.pandoc/templates/`
 	- Windows XP: `C:\Documents And Settings\USERNAME\Application Data\pandoc\templates`
 	- Windows Vista or later: `C:\Users\USERNAME\AppData\Roaming\pandoc\templates`